A short course on Tensor algebra and analysis, with applications to differential geometry: Rotations

-This result actually means that the $j$-th column of $\Rb$ is composed by the components in the base $\Ba$ of the vector $\e'_j$ of $\Ba'$.
-Because the two bases are orthonormal, such components are the director cosines of the axes of $\Ba'$ with respect to $\Ba$.
+This result actually means that the $j$th column of $\Rb$ is formed by the components in the basis $\Ba$ of the vector $\hat{\e}_j$ of $\hat{\Ba}$.
+Because the two bases are orthonormal, such components are the director cosines of the axes of $\hat{\Ba}$ with respect to $\Ba$.

-Geometrically speaking, any rotation is characterized by an {\it axis of rotation} ${\bw},|\bw|=1$ and by an {\it amplitude} $\phi$, i.e. the angle through which the space is rotated about $\bw$.
+Geometrically, any rotation is characterized by an {\it axis of rotation} ${\bw},|\bw|=1$, and by an {\it amplitude} $\phi$, i.e. the angle through which the space is rotated about $\bw$.
 By definition, $\bw$ is the (only) vector that is left unchanged by $\Ro$, i.e. \bes \Ro\bw=\bw, \ees or, in other words, it is the eigenvector corresponding to the eigenvalue $+1$.